Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: June 2023

 Although it is not a cure for HIV, when taken as directed, it allows for the virus to be suppressed.
 This prevents further transmission of HIV and allows an individual’s immune system to improve through increasing CD4 cell counts and decreasing the amount of active virus in the blood (viral load).

-How does Dovato work?
+How does Dovato work for HIV?

 Dovato is a combination of an NRTI medication and an integrase inhibitor.
 NRTIs stop the reverse transcription step of the HIV life cycle.
 Normally, HIV uses its reverse transcriptase enzyme to build a strand of DNA from its original RNA form.
 In order to do this, it uses genetic building blocks called nucleosides that come from the host cell.
 These nucleosides are strung together one at a time, like beads on a string, to create the final DNA product.